 Fans are greeted in the lobby by a pro shop featuring souveniers of all kinds.
 Natural light from the two-story high ceiling atrium illuminates the lobby area.
 The lobby, also boasts a tribute to former Sioux greats.
 The NCAA championship trophies are on display, along with a historical photo selection and four video screens playing highlights from great Sioux seasons of hockey.

-Throughout the arena are photos of the Sioux All-Americans.
+Throughout the arena are photos of the North Dakota All-Americans.
 Interspersed are great historical photos, which show the progression of Sioux hockey from 1929 when two games were played to September 1946, when student John C. "Jamie" Jamieson was hired to coach the team and led his 19-player squad to a 7-6 record.
 The photos lead the fans up to the present day coaches and players, including the 2016 Fighting Hawks NCAA championship.